Artificial intelligence industry in China: Leading companies

+China's government takes a market-oriented approach to AI, and has sought to encourage private tech companies in developing AI.
+In 2018, it designated Baidu, Alibaba, iFlytek, Tencent, and SenseTime as "AI champions".

+In 2023, Tencent debuted its large language model Hunyuan for enterprise use on Tencent Cloud.

+New leading AI startups include Baichuan, Zhipu AI, Moonshot AI and MiniMax which were praised by investors as China's new "AI Tigers" in 2024.
+01.AI has also been touted as a leading startup.

+In January 2025, DeepSeek launched its model DeepSeek-R1 and surprised the Western world.
+Its performance with minimal hardware is comparable to the leading models in the US.
+DeepSeek is a subsidiary of High-Flyer, a privately owned company in Hangzhou, Zhejiang.

+Impact

-Economic Impact
+Economic impact

-According to McKinsey's 2017 report, China's economic growth would have approximately 0.8% - 1.4% annual growth rate from AI-led automation and increases in domestic productivity benefiting food services, agriculture, manufacturing, and accommodation industries.
-Other sources report slightly varied figures, such as Accenture whom estimated that AI would add 1.6% economic growth to China by 2035.
-The World Economic Forum stated that, by 2017, there are two-thirds of the total AI investments worldwide rushing into China resulting in a 67% annual growth rate for China's AI industry.
-State-sponsored media specifically highlighted high-technology manufacturing industries as a strong driver to China's stable economic growth.

-Most agencies hold optimistic views about AI's economic impact on China's long-term economic growth.
+Some analysts hold optimistic views about AI's economic impact on China's long-term economic growth.
 In the past, traditional industries in China have struggled with the increase in labor costs due to the growing aging population in China and the low birth rate.
 With the deployment of AI, operational costs are expected to reduce while an increase in efficiency generates revenue growth.
 Some highlight the importance of a clear policy and governmental support in order to overcome adoption barriers including costs and lack of properly trained technical talents and AI awareness.
 However, there are concerns about China's deepening income inequality and the ever-expanding imbalanced labor market in China.
 Low- and medium-income workers might be the most negatively impacted by China's AI development because of rising demands for laborers with advanced skills.
 Furthermore, China's economic growth might be disproportionately divided as a majority of AI-related industrial development is concentrated in coastal regions rather than inland.

+An influential decision by the Beijing Internet Court has ruled that AI-generated content is entitled to copyright protection.